w3f/Grants-Program/applications/tokenomics-survey-2022.md

 - Who is your target audience?
   - Polkadot/Substrate Relay and Parachain developers.
 Industry analysts/advisors (media and investors).
 - What need(s) does your project meet?
-  Developers and analysts need to understand the choices/trade-offs available when developing their token-economy.
+  Developers and analysts need to understand the relevant literature available when developing their token-economy.
-  The set of modeling choices we canvas is defined by the exiting literature, both theoretical and applied (network whitepapers).
+  The literature we canvas both theoretical (refereed articles) and applied (network whitepapers).
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   No
   - If not, are there similar projects in related ecosystems?